Academic Essays

 • The Bible Meets the Idol: Writing and Conversion in Biak.”
 In The Anthropology of Christianity, Edited by Fenella Cannell, Duke University Press, 2006.

 • Frontiers of the Lingua Franca: Ideologies of the Linguistic Contact Zone in Dutch New Guinea.”
-In Ethnos, 2005: 387-412.
+Ethnos 70, no. 3 (2005): 387-412.

 • Nationalism and Millenarianism in West Papua: Institutional Power, Interpretive Practice, and the Pursuit of Christian Truth.”
 In Social Movements: An Anthropological Reader, Edited by June Nash, Blackwell, 2005: 146-168.